 - a.
-The workplace complies with national, state and territory Workplace Health and Safety (WHS) legislation, guidance and professional regulation, to provide fit for purpose facilities, equipment, training, licensing, policies and support. - b.
+The workplace complies with national, state and territory Workplace Health and Safety (WHS) legislation, guidance and professional regulation, to provide fit for purpose facilities, equipment, training, licensing and support. - b.
 Risks and hazards are identified and communicated to all team members, and the public. - c.
-Team members regularly contribute to the development, communication, adoption and refinement of organisational systems, policies and procedures that reduce and respond appropriately to physical and psychological hazards associated with veterinary work.
-Physical examples include working with radiation, cytotoxic drugs, chemicals, and dangerous and nervous animals as well as agreed approaches to managing fatigue and supporting pregnancy.
-(See also Pillar 3: Equity, Diversity and Inclusion and Pillar 4: Job Design and Demands) - d.
+Team members regularly contribute to the development, communication, adoption and refinement of organisational systems, policies and procedures that reduce and respond appropriately to hazards associated with veterinary work.
+These include working with radiation, cytotoxic drugs, chemicals, and dangerous and nervous animals as well as agreed approaches to managing fatigue and supporting pregnancy. - d.
 Incident reporting and resolution processes are explained and collaboratively and regularly reviewed. - e.
 Risks and hazards are regularly monitored and all policies and procedures refined or revised accordingly. - f.
-Workplace Health and Safety and relevant employment award and legislation requirements for workfree time, such as regular mandated breaks, maximum work periods, and time away from work, are met or exceeded.
+Workplace Health and Safety and relevant employment award and legislation requirements for work-free time, such as regular mandated breaks, maximum work periods, and time away from work, are met or exceeded.